Jolisen/urban-traffic-ST-KG-code/README.md

 - `POI.ipynb` – Builds **POI** entities and `contains` relationships between POIs and grids.
 - `state.ipynb` – Builds **state** entities, `next` relationships between states, and `located_in` relationships to grids.
 - `Cross relation construction.ipynb` – Builds `within` relationships between roads and grids.
-- `G-name in state.ipynb` – Embeds the ID of the grid entity with a `located_in` relationship into each state entity to optimize queries.
+- `h-name in state.ipynb` – Embeds the ID of the grid entity with a `located_in` relationship into each state entity to optimize queries.
 - `TRKG index creater.ipynb` – Creates indexes for the constructed entities.
+### **2. Congestion Level Assessment**

+Located in `Congestion level assessment`:

+- `v_acc.ipynb` – Calculates the average vehicle speed within each grid cell.

+---